asjadnaqvi/DiD/docs/code/06_bacon.md

  scalar VD = (( r(N) - 1) / r(N) ) * r(Var)
 ```

 where we can view the value by typing `display VD`.
-Here we should also get 0.0733.
+Here we should get 0.0733 as expected.

-Now that we have spent some time on $$ \hat{V}^D $$, which is not discussed in detail in the paper, we can now move on the next parts.
-In the paper, three formulas are provided for dealing with the three groups in our example.
-These are defined as follows in the set of equation 10 in the paper:
+In the paper, three additional formulas are provided for dealing with the three groups in our example.
+These are defined as follows in Equation 10:

 *   Early treatment versus late control ($$ T^e $$ vs $$ C^l $$)